The Best Peanut Butter Dog Biscuits EVER – According to Sierra

 - 1 teaspoon (5 ml) Beef or Chicken Bouillon Powder

 - 2 1/2 cups (325 g) all-purpose Flour

 - 1/2 cup (55 g) ground Flax Seed

 - 1/2 cup (130 g) Peanut Butter

 - Preheat the oven to 350°F. Line a sheet pan with parchment paper.

 - Dissolve the bouillon in the hot water.
 Set aside.

 - Roll out the dough to 1/2" thick.
-Cut into desired dog biscuit shapes (we use hearts for "good dogs" and small circles for training incentives).
+Cut into desired dog biscuit shapes (we use hearts for "good dogs" and small circles or small bone shapes for training incentives).
 Place the cut out dog biscuits on the prepared sheet pans.

 - Bake for about 35 minutes or until the biscuits feel dried and fairly hard (they will harden a bit more after cooling).
 As long as the biscuits are cooked fully dry, they will keep for several weeks or more.